hhannine/superpaper/README.md

 ```
 Up to three modifiers are supported for a hotkey: "control", "shift", "super" (the win-key) and "alt".

-The option 'set_command' accepts a user defined one liner to set the wallpaper if your system is not supported.
+The option 'set_command' accepts a user defined one liner to set the wallpaper if your system is not supported out of the box.
 As a special case, one can tell Superpaper to use feh with a tested and built-in command by setting:
 ```
 set_command=feh